-Armed with these concerns, I talked to Santa Maria College Psychologist, Jane Carmignani, about boarding and the surprising upsides of the experience for the child, parents and their relationship.
+Armed with these concerns, we talked to a psychologist, Jane Carmignani, about boarding and the surprising upsides of the experience for the child, parents, and their relationship.
 Jane has plenty of background in this area.
 Her Masters thesis was on boarding and particularly the transition to boarding.
-Santa Maria College is a girls’ school, so this study pertained to the experience of girls, but many of the experiences apply equally to both genders.
+As the study was based on Santa Maria College students this study pertained to the experience of girls, but many of the experiences apply equally to both genders.

 What drew you to study the experience of boarding students?

 After having worked for a few years at SMC I was fascinated by boarders and how well they seemed to navigate their world.
 They are approximately 10% of the SMC secondary community but they are always over represented in academic and extra-curricular fields.
 They are often in leadership roles and they display these amazing positive and mature outlooks on life.

 One would be forgiven for thinking boarding students, so far away from their folks and their farms, would fare far worse than their day girl counterparts.
 But to me, this never seemed the case.
 This was part of my motivation for using boarding participants in my research, specifically, what were the experiences of boarding students as they transitioned into their first year of boarding?
 Did they really transition to this new environment as easily as it seemed?
 And what I generally found is… yep, they do.

 What are the main concerns of boarding parents?